Citation, DOI, disclosures and article data

 It can affect a range of people from athletes to recreational exercisers and even inactive people.
 It affects non-athletes in around one-third of cases.

 Often shows thickening and rounding of the affected portion of the tendon.
-The cutoff value of 1 cm in anteroposterior diameter is usually used for diagnosis.
-There is also evidence of neovascularization, which, if present, is usually indicative of a poorer outcome and more severe clinical symptoms.
-Additional signs include increased Kager fat pad echogenicity and thickening of a hypoechoic paratenon.
+A cutoff value of 1 cm in anteroposterior diameter is usually used for diagnosis ref.
+There is also evidence of neovascularization, which, if present, is usually indicative of a poorer outcome and more severe clinical symptoms ref.
+Additional signs include increased Kager fat pad echogenicity (especially with chronic tendinopathy) and thickening of a hypoechoic paratenon.